displaycoffee/cheat-codes/wordpress-block-preview/README.md

 | ❌   | Ignoring |
 | ❓   | Pending  |

-Within the code, certain blocks appear more than once (like paragraph) because I've done variations of that block.
+Within the code, certain blocks appear more than once (like "Paragraph") because I've done variations of that block.
 Additionally, it's worth mentioning that you'll need to have dummy content for certain blocks to show anything (like "Latest posts" or "Comments link").
 To do this, I used [FakerPress plugin](https://wordpress.org/plugins/fakerpress).

 **Credits:**